 A VPN’s main purpose is to protect your personal data and hide your true IP address, and this is perfectly legal.

 In fact, a lot of major companies actually use VPN software to protect sensitive data from potential hackers, as well as to allow employees to access company files when working remotely.

 One thing to remember when using a VPN, though, is that you’re not exempt from other laws, particularly those regarding copyright.

 This means that you shouldn’t use a VPN to do anything that you wouldn’t do without one.

-How to Install, Set Up, and Use a Free VPN for the USA
+How to Set Up and Use a Free VPN for the US

 It’s really easy to set up a free VPN for the US if your chosen service offers custom apps for your preferred devices.